JacobRJ87/School-App/README.md

-# School-App
+# School App

-Android App made in Android Studio.
-This app previews some local schools in my area and when you click on the corresponding button it takes you to an info page about them.
+This is an android app that showcases some local schools.
+When you click on the button linked to the school it takes you to another view that gives more information on that school.

+## Getting Started

+Download the project and run in Android Studio

+### Prerequisites

+Android Studio

+## Authors

+* **Jacob Jones**